-48 FIRST-AID HERO!
+FIRST-AID HERO!

 Group 1 must enact a scenario where first aid is required (a puncture wound, fainting, etc.) and make one mistake in the first aid response.
 Group 2 must identify the mistake and demonstrate the correct response.
-They must also practise comforting the patient while treating them.

 Switch turns!